For your 24/7 emergency roof repair, call us for fast reliable service: (416) 410-5830

-Most people realize that they have an attic ventilation problem during the summer – the air conditioner is on, the downstairs living area is cool, but the upstairs area is still quite warm.
-This happens because the attic does not have sufficient roof ventilation.
+Most people realize that they have an attic ventilation problem during the summer.
+When the air conditioner is on, the downstairs living area is cool but the upstairs area is still quite warm.
+This happens because the attic does not have sufficient ventilation.

 An opening is cut into the plywood only, and not in the beam structure.
 Every two feet of a ridge vent is the equivalent of one attic vent.
 A ridge vent is a type of vent installed at the peak of a sloped roof which allows warm, humid air to escape a building’s attic.
 Ridge vents are most common on shingled residential buildings